An appeal is a request to a higher court, or appellate court, to review a decision or order by a lower court, or a trial court.

 Contact an attorney

 If you are considering an appeal, we are here for you.
-Contact us today online or by telephone at 212-792-9501 to arrange a free initial consultation with a knowledgeable New York matrimonial attorney.
+Contact us today online or by telephone at 212-792-9501 to arrange an initial consultation with a knowledgeable New York matrimonial attorney.

 Here you can create the content that will be used within the module.